jinl33/lightweight-fomo/README.md

-<<<<<<< HEAD
-# FOMO-60k Brain Diffusion Pipeline
+# FOMO-60k Brain Diffusion Pipeline (Test Implementation)

-This repository contains the pipeline for preprocessing FOMO-60k brain MRI data, applying wavelet transformation, and training a lightweight diffusion model.
+This is a test implementation combining the [FOMO-60k dataset](https://github.com/fomo25/baseline-codebase) preprocessing pipeline with the [lightweight brain diffusion model](https://github.com/wilmsm/lightweightbraindiff).
+It's configured for single-subject testing (sub_1) to demonstrate:

+- Basic preprocessing of FOMO-60k brain MRI data
+- Wavelet transformation for data preprocessing
+- Training of the lightweight diffusion model

+Note: This is a minimal implementation intended for testing and learning purposes.
+For full dataset processing, please refer to the original repositories.

 ## Environment Setup